JillieChang/Google-Project-Management/README.md

 <br/>

-<p style="text-align:left"> **PM definition:** The application of knowledge, skills, tools, and techniques to meet the project requeriments and achieve the desired outcome </p>
+**PM definition:** The application of knowledge, skills, tools, and techniques to meet the project requeriments and achieve the desired outcome

 <p style="text-align:justify"> In this tutorial we will create a Word Cloud from a sample of nameless tweets extracted from Twitter for the period 3/16/2020 - 08/31/2020 in Peru.
 The dataset was modificated to respect Twitter private information policy and is used just as an example to show how to create a Word Cloud.  </p>